Introducing StealthAUDIT 11.5! Complete your cloud security puzzle. LEARN MORE

-Detecting Advanced Process Tampering Tactics with Microsoft’s Sysmon 13
+Detecting Advanced Process Tampering Tactics with Sysmon v13

-Process Herpaderping – A malware technique used to obscure a process’ intentions by modifying its contents on disk after the image has been mapped.
-When viewed, the on-disk file appears as the harmless, trusted process while malicious code runs in memory.
+• Process herpaderping Used to modify the contents of a process on disk after the image has been mapped, so that the on-disk file appears to be the trusted process while malicious code runs in memory.
+This is a relatively new technique.

-As an example of the damage these tactics can cause, let’s say process herpaderping was employed to execute Mimikatz under a web browser’s legitimate process (E.g., Google Chrome).
-Not only would it appear to the OS that Google Chrome is running, rather than Mimikatz, but the process would also have a valid Google signature.
-Thus, Mimikatz could be run by an attacker and remain completely undetected by security software that’s not specifically monitoring for herpaderping.
+Both of these tactics can cause serious damage.
+For example, suppose process herpaderping was employed to execute Mimikatz under a web browser’s legitimate process (e.g., Google Chrome).
+It appear to the OS that Google Chrome (rather than Mimikatz) is running — and the process would even have a valid Google signature!
+Thus, an attacker running Mimikatz could remain completely undetected unless you have security software that’s specifically monitoring for process herpaderping.

-Configuring Sysmon 13 to Detect Process Hollowing and Herpaderping
+Configuring Sysmon 13 to Detect Process Hollowing and Process Herpaderping

-Download Sysmon, unzip its EXE (Sysmon.exe), and run the default installation in an elevated Command Prompt:
+1. Download Sysmon, unzip the file, and run Sysmon.exe in an elevated command prompt:

 >> Sysmon.exe -i -accepteula